-The Department of Coaching and Teaching Studies offers Bachelor’s and Master’s degree programs in Physical Education Teacher Education which target students who have a professional goal of physical education teaching licensure and related employment in PK-12 school-based settings.
+The Department of Coaching and Teaching Studies offers Bachelor’s and Master’s degree programs in Physical Education Teacher Education for students who have a professional goal of physical education teaching licensure and related employment in PK-12 school-based settings.
 The B.S. in PETE program is accredited nationally by the Society of Health and Physical Educators (SHAPE America) and the Council for the Accreditation of Educator Preparation (CAEP).
-Program completers are qualified for PK-Adult PE initial teaching licensure in WV.
-The 120-hour program is delivered on-campus and requires five semesters following program admission, which occurs during the sophomore year.
-The M.S. in PETE program is a 30-hour program at the graduate level incorporating a balance of online courses (taken during the fall and spring semesters) and blended summer courses which consist of a combination of online and two full weeks on campus (including Saturday/Sunday between both weeks).
+Program graduates are qualified for PK-Adult PE initial teaching licensure in WV.
+The Bachelor's program is 120-hour credit hours and is delivered on-campus.
+The 30-credit hour M.S. in PETE program includes summer sessions and is delivered fully online.

 Continuation in the program

-Students in the ABM in PETE program must maintain a minimum cumulative GPA of 3.0 in both their undergraduate and graduate courses throughout their enrollment.
+Students in the ABM in PETE program must maintain a minimum cumulative GPA of 3.0 in both their undergraduate and graduate courses throughout enrollment.
 Grades in courses at the 400-level or higher that will be counted toward both the Bachelor’s and Master’s degree (maximum of 12 credits) will be included in the calculation of both the undergraduate and the graduate GPA for determining satisfactory performance.
 Unless given permission by the Dean’s Office, students admitted to an ABM in PETE program must maintain continuous full-time enrollment during fall and spring terms.
-Enrollment requirements in summer term include the completion of 14 credits at the graduate level.
+Enrollment requirements summer terms include the completion of up to 8 credits per term at the graduate level.
 Students who are admitted to the ABM in PETE program may not pursue a dual degree, double major, or certificate.
-They may pursue minors and areas of emphasis as approved by their advisor.
+They may pursue minors and areas of emphasis as approved by an advisor.
 However, students admitted to the ABM in PETE program will not be approved for course overloads (more than 17 credits in any term that includes more than one graduate-level course, more than 20 credits in any term that does not include graduate-level courses).

 Students’ eligibility to remain in the ABM in PETE program will be evaluated at the end of each semester.
 Students failing to meet program or University standards will be placed on program probation for no more than one semester, after which they will be terminated from the ABM in PETE program.
 Terminated students, as well as students who choose not to continue in the ABM degree program, will be eligible to receive their B.S. degree after completing the Bachelor’s degree requirements.